CDL-Quantum/Hackathon2021/CosmiQ/README.md

 ## Project Description
-High-Dimensional Quantum Computing on NISQ devices
+High-Dimensional Quantum Computing on NISQ devices.

+We explore similarities in different quantum hardware and quantum software implementations that leverage multi-level quantum states (qudits).

 ## Setup
 In order to facilitate online collaboration, the CosmiQ team used [mybinder.org](https://mybinder.readthedocs.io/en/latest/introduction.html) free online service.
 See [binder/README](binder/README.md) file for more details.